-We begin by examining how well our monthly wage inequality series match the actual distribution of wage income-by far the largest component of national income-over the 1976-2019 period.
+We begin by examining how well our monthly wage inequality series match the actual distribution of wage income-by far the largest component of national income-over the 1976-2021 period.
 Figure 3 compares the wage distribution in the updated Piketty, Saez and Zucman (2018) micro-files, which are based on public tax micro-files, to the distribution constructed in this paper using the QCEW and the CPS.
 Each panel depicts the share of total wage income earned by a specific group (bottom 50%, middle 40%, next 9%, and top 1%) among adult individuals with positive wage income.

 Our monthly estimates track the annual tax-data-based statistics well for all groups, including for the top 1% which is not measured well in traditional household surveys.
-First, the long-run trend in rising wage concentration is accurately captured by our combination of QCEW and CPS data: as in the annual tax-data-based statistics, the top 1% gains 5.5 points between the late 1970s and 2019 and the next 9% gains 3 points, while the middle 40% loses 7 points and the bottom 50% loses 1.5 point.
-Second, our methodology accurately predicts short-run variation, the focus of this paper.
-Over the 44 years t from 1975 to 2018, we correctly capture whether a share has risen or fallen between t and t + 1 82% of the time for the top 1%.
-It is most instructive to focus on inequality dynamics during economic downturns, the periods when the real-time methodology is most valuable from a policy perspective.
-From 1976 to 2019, there are 8 recession years (1980, 1981, 1982, 1990, 1991, 2001, 2008, 2009).
-Focusing on these years and the year following each recession (1983, 1992, 2002, 2010), we correctly predict whether the top 1% and bottom 50% shares are falling or rising in 19 cases out of 24.
+The trend in rising wage concentration is accurately captured by our combination of QCEW and CPS data.
+As in the annual tax-data-based statistics, the top 1% gains 6.5 points between the late 1970s and 2021 and the next 9% gains 3 points.
+The middle 40% loses 8 points and the bottom 50% loses 1.5 point.
+Short-run variations are usually accurately predicted as well.
 These results are consistent with the analysis of Lee (2020) who first used the QCEW to create quarterly wage distributions for the macroeconomic analysis of the business cycle.